Sunday Workshop – Painting Wild Africa – 21st May 2017

 The workshop will be held at my light and airy studio located at Paul Apps Fine Art, 7-9 Marine Walk Street, Hythe, Kent CT21 5NW.
 Local paid parking is available, free parking is possible in nearby streets about a five minute walk away from the gallery.
 The day is designed for oil or acrylic painters and canvas paper, boards and table easels are provided for use.
 Please bring your own painting equipment (e.g. brushes) and paints.
 Oil painters, please use Zest-it and not spirits to clean your brushes as this avoids the smell of white spirits/turps which some find unpleasant!

 The day costs £90.00 and, owing to space, numbers are very limited.
-Book early to avoid disappointment.
+BOOK NOW to avoid disappointment.